(vitae: updated 1 Jan 2012)

 Visiting Positions

-Nuffield College, Oxford, (Research Fellow) 1979/80.
+Nuffield College (Research Fellow), Oxford, 1979/80.

-Bell Laboratories, Murray Hill (visitor) 1980/1.
+Bell Laboratorie - Murray Hill (visitor), 1980/1.

 Math.
-Sciences Research Ins., Berkeley (member) Fall 1985.
+Sciences Research Ins.
+Berkeley, (member) , Fall 1985.

-London School of Economics, London 1986-9.
+London School of Economics, 1986-9.

-Princeton University (visiting professor) Fall 1987.
+Princeton University (visiting professor), Fall 1987.

-University of Chicago (visiting professor) Fall 1988.
+University of Chicago (visiting professor), Fall 1988.

-University of Pennsylvania (visiting professor) Fall 1989.
+University of Pennsylvania (visiting professor), Fall 1989.

-Columbia University (Olin Fellow) Fall 1990.
+Columbia University (Olin Fellow), Fall 1990.

-New York University Spring 1996.
+New York University, Spring 1996.

-Russell-Sage Foundation (Fellow) 96/7.
+Russell-Sage Foundation (Fellow), 1996/7.

-New York University Fall 2003.
+New York University, Fall 2003.

 Short Visits: